sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_7_OverviewOfAComputer/Quiz.md

 **Description**

-a) The bus controller, Northbridge also connects CPU & Graphics card.
-Normally due to performance reasons Graphics card is connected to Northbridge via PCI Express bus.
-Options (a) & (b) are connected to CPU through a bus controller called Southbridge.

-b) The bus controller, Northbridge also connects CPU & Graphics card.
-Normally due to performance reasons Graphics card is connected to Northbridge via PCI Express bus.
-Options (a) & (b) are connected to CPU through a bus controller called Southbridge.

-c) The bus controller, Northbridge also connects CPU & Graphics card.
-Normally due to performance reasons Graphics card is connected to Northbridge via PCI Express bus.
-Options (a) & (b) are connected to CPU through a bus controller called Southbridge.

-d) The bus controller, Northbridge also connects CPU & Graphics card.
+The bus controller, Northbridge also connects CPU & Graphics card.
 Normally due to performance reasons Graphics card is connected to Northbridge via PCI Express bus.
 Options (a) & (b) are connected to CPU through a bus controller called Southbridge.

 ---
 ---